mehedirm6244/jash/README.md

 JASH stands for "Just Another SHell".
-Through this project, I'm supposed to learn some of the basics of the C languge.
+Through this project, I'm supposed to learn some of the basics of the C language.

 ### Preview
 <p align="center"><img src="https://github.com/mehedirm6244/jash/blob/main/assets/preview.png?raw=true"></p>

+### Features
+- Multi line input using '\'
+- Multiple commands in a single input seperated by ';'
+- Command history
+- And many more upcoming!

 ### Try JASH